sudo-bmitch/presentations/oci-referrers-2023/presentation.md

 ???

+- There are two major interfaces in an OCI registry, one is for blobs
+- Blobs can contain any opaque content
-- Blobs can store anything, in this case it's a filesystem layer, typically as a tar+gzip compression
+- In this case it's a filesystem layer, typically as a tar+gzip compression

 ---